Climate of San Diego: Precipitation

 San Diego on average has 146 sunny days and 117 partly cloudy days a year.
 The average annual precipitation is less than 12 in, resulting in a borderline arid climate.
 Rainfall is strongly concentrated in the cooler half of the year, particularly the months December through March, although precipitation is lower than any other part of the U.S. west coast.
-While the summer months are virtually rainless, subtropical moisture from the North American Monsoon usually results in increased humidity and thunderstorms for at least a few days each summer.
+While the summer months are virtually rainless, subtropical moisture from the North American monsoon usually results in increased humidity and thunderstorms for at least a few days each summer.
 Rainfall is highly variable from year to year and from month to month, and San Diego is subject to both droughts and floods.
 While hurricanes are very rare, San Diego receives more tropical storms and remnants of tropical storms than anywhere else in California.
-Famous examples include the 1858 San Diego Hurricane and the 1939 California tropical storm, as well as the remnants of Hurricane Kathleen in 1976, all of which brought several inches of rain and high winds to San Diego.
+Famous examples include the 1858 San Diego hurricane, the 1939 California tropical storm, the remnants of Hurricane Kathleen in 1976, and Hurricane Hilary in 2023, all of which brought several inches of rain and high winds to San Diego.
 Inland areas like El Cajon can receive over 20 in per year on average; further inland at higher elevations in the Cleveland National Forest receive more yet, and some areas like Palomar Mountain average more than 40 in of rainfall per year.

 At the National Weather Service office, there are an average of 41 days with measurable precipitation.
 The wettest year was 1941 with 24.93 in and the driest year was 1953 with 3.23 in.
 The most rainfall in one month was 9.09 in in January 1993.
 The most rainfall in 24 hours was 3.23 in on April 5, 1926.